Big Quantum cohomology of orbifold spheres: is an isomorphism KS is an isomorphism

 Note that the ideal $ \langle g_1,g_2,g_3\rangle $ is closed since $\Lambda\langle\langle x,y,z\rangle\rangle$ is a Tate algebra \cite[Section 5.2.7]{BGR}, as are other ideals appearing in earlier sections.

-It requires a clever usage of relations in the Jacobian ring to see that the condition (2) of Theorem \ref{as:def} holds true, and the argument varies for different types of $(a,b,c)$.
+The proof of condition (2) in this theorem requires a clever usage of relations in the Jacobian ring and the argument varies for different types of $(a,b,c)$.
 We will provide a detailed proof in Appendix \ref{sec:thmasdefpfpf}.
 It implies that the monomials in (\ref{eq:basis}) form a generating set for the $\Lambda$-vector space $\mathcal{A}_0$.
 Thus, in order to complete the proof of Theorem \ref{as:def}, it only remains to show that they are linearly independent.

 \begin{prop} The rank of $\mathcal{A}_0 $ is $a+b+c-1$. \end{prop} \proof

 We need to show that

 are linearly independent in $\mathcal{A}_0 = \Lambda\langle\langle x,y,z\rangle\rangle / \langle g_1,g_2,g_3 \rangle $.
 As in \eqref{eq:basis}, we write them as $\gamma_1,\cdots,\gamma_N$.
 Suppose we have the following equation in $\Lambda \langle\langle x,y,z \rangle\rangle$: